B1nus/minitron/README.md

 Now run `lsusb` and look for a device with "DFU" in the name.
 Then run `make flash FLASH_DEVICE=[insert id here]` with the usb identifier found from `lsusb`.

 ## Klipper konfiguration
 My configuration is backed up automatically to *printer_data/config*.
 Feel free to borrow my config files.
 Most importantly you should copy my *printer.cfg* file.
-To learn more about Klipper, check out their [documentation](https://www.klipper3d.org/pressure_advance.html).
+Learn more about Klipper from their [documentation](https://www.klipper3d.org/pressure_advance.html).

 # Extras
 ## Camera